 Essential Element: This comment is associated with the essential element, interpretive methods in social research.

 Additive/Variant Analysis: This comment is additive to my understanding of gender based division of labor and the importance of knowledge creation through sharing of experiences and narratives.
-Theologies of work should enhance faith based knowledge through examination of Christian worker’s experience with biblical and theological principles.
+Theologies of work should enhance faith-based knowledge by examining Christian worker’s experience with biblical and theological principles.
 Additionally, my background in ethnography and as a feminist scholar aligns with the author's expression of sharing the experiences of workers, beyond deductive hypothesizing but making the ‘personal political.’

 Contextualization: As a feminist ethnographer and researcher, I couldn't agree more that whatever the disciplinary/interdisciplinary approach (theology, sociology, demography etc.) that is taken, it needs to address experiences and private lives of women that often become public troubles.
 That theology of work focuses on “doctrinal, class and ethics perspective” is definitely true in my country.
 A position that could be held is that humanizing the problems of work can lead to world changing effects not only for the worker but for the way we think about and structure work.